BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 #### __Pay Outs__
 If the bidwinner wins the game or if any player wins a bonus, the other players pay her according to the below tables, each paying the amount to the winner.
 If a bid game is lost or an announced bonus missed, that player must pay each other player the payout.
 Sometimes a player is paid for a win at the same time as she has to pay a bonus to another player.
-Every row of your scoring table should sum up to 0, giving scoring is absolute.
+Every row of your scoring table should sum up to 0, given scoring is absolute.

 Pay Out Examples